MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/whea/using-whea-on-windows-10.md

 ## Reporting an Error

-After WHEA calls the initialize callback, use the following steps to report an error.
+After WHEA has called the driver's initialize callback, use the following steps to report an error.
 Steps 1-3 should be done sequentially, at the same time.

 1. Call [**WheaCreateHwErrorReportDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheacreatehwerrorreportdevicedriver), providing the *ErrorSourceId* and, optionally, a *DeviceObject* for the driver.
 The routine returns a handle to the in progress error.